scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 jobs running on Cori at one time caused issues for OMNI infrastructure and we were asked to find ways to limit the rate of messages or prevent such kinds of bursts.
-Since then, OMNI has evolved and may be able to handle a higher volume of messages, and it may be possible to expand the list of simply report all entries in ``sys.modules`` excluding built-in and standard modules (but not entirely, as ``multiprocessing`` would go undetected).
+Since then, OMNI has evolved and may be able to handle a higher data rate, making it possible to simply report all entries in ``sys.modules`` excluding built-in and standard modules (but not entirely, as ``multiprocessing`` would go undetected).
-One strategy may be to forward such a more lightly filtered ``sys.modules`` to OMNI on a very small random subset of jobs (say 1%) and use that control data set to estimate bias in the tracked list.
+One strategy may be to forward ``sys.modules`` to OMNI on a very small random subset of jobs (say 1%) and use that control data set to estimate bias in the tracked list.
 It also helps us to control a major concern, that of missing emergent new packages that we should be watching for.